Box Hill Circular via Betchworth walk

 Cross the main road, go past a garden centre car park and cross the River Mole on Boxhill Bridge.
 Turn left and follow the NT's Riverside Walk alongside the river to reach another footbridge at Pixham.

 1. Ignore the footpath and keep ahead on the driveway.
 In 75m there is an earth path off to the right, the start of an out-and-back detour to some castle ruins.
-If you are not taking this optional detour fork right at the triangular green ahead to come out onto the A25 opposite the entrance to a garden centre.
+If you are not taking this detour fork right at the triangular green ahead to come out onto the A25 opposite the entrance to a garden centre.

 2. Detour to Betchworth Castle (+1¼ km)